Hadokane/CCI_PP4_Radicool_Store/README.md

 **#21D192 - the main accent colour of the website.**

 This green was chosen as it's an energetic, friendly and eye-catching colour.
-It compliments the websites minimal colour pallette of black and whites by allowing it to have a stronger brand identity.
+It complements the website's minimal colour palette of black and white by allowing it to have a sole colour to define its brand identity.

 This is also used to highlight icons and elements when the user hovers over them, providing positive feedback to user interactions.

 ---

-**Red** was implemented very sparingly throughout the website as a means of highlight user interactions further.
+**Red** was implemented very sparingly throughout the website as a means of highlighting user interactions further.

 It is used when the user hovers over a "REMOVE FROM" wish list button specifically.
-The button uses an icon and hover text to indicate it's function to the user.
+The button uses an icon and hover text to indicate its function to the user.

 The red was chosen to give the "REMOVE" button further distinction from the "ADD" button, as the two share the same space and functionality.

-This improves the users overall experience by providing the icon buttons pleasing UI with a different highlight to reinforce specific user actions.
+This improves the user's overall experience by providing the icon buttons pleasing UI with a different highlight to reinforce specific user actions.

 ---